Averted with Madoka's mother who is implied to be a big whig at some company

 Stylistic Suck: An interview with some of the production staff indicates that Madoka's notebook sketches of herself as a magical girl were intentionally drawn somewhat badly in order to seem authentic.
 (The same interview also indicates that the first pass at those sketches were too far in the "suck" direction.)

-Suicide Pact: Chapter 4.
+Suicide Pact: Episode/Chapter 4.
 A witch trances a large group of people to gather in a warehouse and gas themselves to death.